MSCI-446-Project-Team/MSCI_446_ML_Course_Project/README.md

 The preprocessing folder holds the notebook used to merge and normalize all datasets together into one dataset

+## Models
+Holds Neural Networks

 ## Predictions

-Holds notebooks for each type of ML model used (regressions, trees, and a neural network) as well as a folder called models that holds the Neural Network
+Holds notebooks for each type of ML model used (regressions, trees, and a neural network), it's train and test and scores.